tranchess/contract-core/spec/README_EXCHANGE.md

 #### Error

-`buyP` may revert with any of the following errors, in addition to any errors specified in the `ERC20`:
+`buyM` may revert with any of the following errors, in addition to any errors specified in the `ERC20`:

 | Error          | Condition                  |
 | -------------- | -------------------------- |
 | NotActiveError | The contract is not active |

-### sellP
+### sellM

 ```
-/// @notice Sell share P
+/// @notice Sell share M
 /// @param conversionID Current conversion ID.
 Revert if conversion is triggered simultaneously
 /// @param minPDLevel Minimal premium-discount level accepted
-/// @param baseAmount Amount of share P willing to trade
+/// @param baseAmount Amount of share M willing to trade
-function sellP(
+function sellM(
     uint256 conversionID,
     uint256 minPDLevel,
     uint256 baseAmount